Wallowitch & Ross: This Moment: Scandal

-The 1998 Awards Season was marred by a number a of problematic screenings wherein documentary films already disqualified from consideration were screened for Academy Members in place of works still in contention.
+The 1998 Awards Season was marred by a number of problematic screenings wherein documentary films already disqualified from consideration were screened for Academy members in place of works still in contention.

 Music

 The film's soundtrack was released by Karmic Release Ltd along with the film and features performances by Wallowitch, Ross, Dixie Carter, Lynn Lobban, and Sue Gandy.

 Legacy

-The film has been preserved in both the UCLA and Academy of Motion Pictures Arts and Sciences archives for both its contribution to documentary cinema and LGBTQ representation.
+The film has been preserved in both the UCLA and Academy of Motion Pictures Arts and Sciences archives for its contribution to documentary cinema and LGBT representation.